Why Dividing by Zero is Undefined?

-Though dividing a number by zero might seem very basic at the onset, it does not quite work that way.
-If we are to ponder over the concept for a moment, we notice that it becomes increasingly complicated to wrap one’s mind around it.
-Because mathematicians have yet to define the outcome of dividing a number by zero effectively, it is still undefined.
+Though dividing a number by zero seems very basic at the onset, it does not work that way.
+Suppose we are to ponder over the concept for a moment.
+In that case, we notice that it becomes increasingly complicated to wrap one’s mind around it.
+Because mathematicians have yet to effectively define the outcome of dividing a number by zero, it is still undefined.
 And for many, the lack of a definition for the outcome of dividing a number by zero is still quite difficult to process.

 But how can a rational concept such as mathematics not define an operation as simple as this?

-First of all, before we divide a number by zero, we need to assume that we know how to compute addition and subtraction.
+First, before dividing a number by zero, we need to assume that we know how to compute addition and subtraction.
 To better understand the division of any mathematical number, we can approach the matter in the following manner:

 1/0.01 equals 100.